WooilKim/SkyFlow/README.md

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 SkyFlow requires

-- Python 3.7
+- Python 3.7.0
-- Django :
+- Django : 2.1.2

 ## Running the tests